tango-controls/tango-kernel-followup/2019-05-28/Minutes.md

 ## AOB

 ### HDB++

 HDB++ TimescaleDB C++ insertion and Java extraction libraries are being developed.
 The insertion library will be tested against the HDB++ Event Subscribers in the coming days.
 The DB schema is not the same as the one used by the PostgreSQL HDB++ library.
 TimescaleDB HDB++ C++ insertion library source code (including the new DB schema) will be published on Github before the Tango meeting.
 We can discuss it briefly during the Tango meeting.

+At ALBA, changes are being done in MySQL schema to reduce disk size and improve retrieval speed.

 ### Pogo
 Pascal Verdier is currently trying to update POGO in order to use the latest version of xtend/xtext which was released in April 2019.